shubhamborke7778/Technical-Paper/Technical Paper.md

 * Sometimes there are existing keys located with different cache data.
 To realize which data to take and which to drop matters.
 Hence some techniques are used to store cache data.
 Explains inside solutions.

-* Generally, processing of the request is caused by reaching out to the network, no proper network, etc. Hence Bloom-filter, Lock-mechanism used here to resolve runtime problems.
+* Generally, processing of the request is caused by reaching out to the network, no proper network, etc. Hence Bloom-filter, Lock-mechanism is used here to resolve runtime problems.

 ### Solutions
 <hr>

 * When there is no key to store empty data to write data in the cache, all requests hit the database.
 With the slight modification of code, it is possible to create keys for requests.
 Often requests results returned null.

 * Another solution with the "Bloom filter" is possible.
-Which creates barriers before the cache to store all keys exists in the current database.
+Which creates barriers before the cache to store all keys that exist in the current database.
 If the request key is not present, then it will avoid checking cache data and return null directly.
 If a key is present in the database, the matched key will go through the database.

 * We can use a lock mechanism for the cache.
 When the first request is initiated, the data in the cache will be locked.
 At this time other queries will not be able to access data until a request is complete.
 After locking release, the waiting queries will be directly retrieved data from the cache.

-* To avoid scaling issues from the original server to the proxy server, the recently reserved request should be stored in cache and a copy of the process also should be kept by the original server.
+* To avoid scaling issues from the original server to the proxy server, the recently reserved request should be stored in the cache and a copy of the process also should be kept by the original server.
 The same thing happens with a proxy server to a client-server.
 Hence, the original server and proxy server can check for the existing key.
 If exist, will redirect that data. else, create a copy of process data.

 ### Resources
 <hr>